 Before the 1970’s, manually inputting data was the only practical way to catalog books.
 Nowadays, with ISBN’s, why should any book distributor bother handling a book that doesn’t have a convenient one number system to help them keep inventory?
 Without an ISBN, the book simply becomes a low priority item.
 And if a book distributor doesn’t want to carry your books, there’s less exposure to outside readership and less chance that readers will know your book exists.
 It’s simply a bookkeeping thing.

 It’s more efficient for distributors to input an ISBN instead of a whole lot of data.
 As they say, “A picture is worth a thousand words”; an ISBN is worth, well, perhaps a couple of hundred at least: 978-7-309-12310-4.
+(A seemingly obscure book store for Americans, yet the ISBN pinpoints to one [of many] of my books regardless of Internet/geographical locations and boundaries.)

 - Quick review of why ISBN’s help the author.